 Dedicated fans of Dick Tracy have long been aware of the many ways the famous detectives stories have been told.
 In addition to the well-known comics, there have been radio shows, television, movies and of course novels.
 The novels began with Whitman Publishing in 1943.
 As the publisher of the children’s Big Little Books, it is not surprising Whitman chose to publish juvenile targeted novels as well.
 A couple of years later Dell Publishing, another publisher of Dick Tracy comics got in the act to produce a novel aimed at the adult market.
 With one rare exception in 1970, Dick Tracy novels ceased publication after the 1940’s until the Dick Tracy movie of 1990 gave Max Allan Collins the freedom to publish a number of Dick Tracy books.
-Today as Dick Tracy’s popularity begins to resurge and maybe we will see a new mystery to read.
+Today as Dick Tracy’s popularity begins to rebound maybe we will see a new mystery to read.

 Dick Tracy Ace Detective (Whitman, 1943)

 Dick Tracy Ace Detective was published in 1943 by the Whitman Publishing company as part of their Chapter Book series.
 The Chapter Books were novels based on comic characters targeted at a juvenile audience.
 Chester Gould is credited as the author but as Jim Doherty states in “The Prose Adventures of Dick Tracy“, it was almost certainly ghost written by an author less familiar with Dick Tracy’s world.